 Adds to the key based on the pixel luma value.

 This can help to fill in regions of a soft foreground region.

 Red, Green and Blue

 Allow adjustment of key intensity based on RGB pixel value to make red “repel” or be “insensitive” to keying, for example.

-To adjust the alpha mask created from the keyer.
+To adjust the alpha mask from the internal keyer.